 The liberal arts courses and Stern business courses are required for all students at the Stern School of Business.
-These courses include Writing Workshops, one Natural Science, a series of Humanities courses, Accounting, Marketing, Management, International Studies, Operations, and Information Systems courses.
+These courses include Writing Classes, one Natural Science, a series of Humanities courses, Accounting, Marketing, Management, Operations, Global requirements and Computing & Data Science courses.